Energy Efficiency: Peacemaker in War on Coal?

 “If the Environmental Protection Agency is looking for a way to cheaply cut carbon pollution and boost the economy while giving states the freedom to use their energy resources, energy efficiency is the answer,” said Steven Nadel, ACEEE executive director.

-The think tank hopes the Environmental Protection Agency will incorporate the study’s ideas in its upcoming rulemaking on carbon limits for existing power plants.
-The is expected to release the rule in June.
+The think tank hopes the Environmental Protection Agency will incorporate the study’s ideas in its upcoming rulemaking on carbon limits for existing plants.
+The EPA is expected to release the rule in June.
 States will be required to come up with plans to meet the new standard.

 The four strategies proposed by the study are:

-• Set a state energy savings of 1.5% per year (11 states already have targets at least that high and 13 have targets that are lower)
+• Set a state energy savings target of 1.5% per year (11 states already have targets at least that high and 13 have targets that are lower)

 • Put in place updated national model building codes

-• Install “economically attractive” combined heat and power
+• Install “economically attractive” combined heat and

 • Adopt standards for five appliances, effective in 2016: double-ended quartz halogen lamps, residential lavatory faucets, commercial hot-food holding cabinets, portable electric spas, and bottle-type water dispensers

-By 2030 the strategies would reduce greenhouse gases by 600 million tons, save over 925 million MWh, reduce electricity demand by 25 percent, and avoid the need for 494 power plants, according to the study.
+By 2030 the strategies would reduce greenhouse gases by 600 million tons, save over 925 million MWh, reduce electricity demand by 25 percent, and avoid the need for 494 plants, according to the study.

 Making New Opowers